Synthesizing Robust Domains of Attraction for State-Constrained Perturbed Polynomial Systems: Abstract

 \section{Abstract}

-In this paper we propose a convex programming based method to compute robust domains of attraction for state-constrained perturbed polynomial continuous-time systems.
-The robust domain of attraction is a set of states such that every trajectory starting from it will approach the equilibrium while never violating the specified state constraint, irrespective of the actual perturbation.
-With Kirszbraun's extension theorem for Lipschitz maps, we first characterize the interior of the maximal robust domain of attraction for state-constrained polynomial systems as the strict one sub-level set of the unique viscosity solution to a generalized Zubov's equation.
-Instead of solving this Zubov's equation based on traditional grid-based numerical methods, we synthesize robust domains of attraction via solving semi-definite programs, which are constructed from the generalized Zubov's equation.
-A robust domain of attraction could be obtained by solving a single semi-definite program, rendering our method simple to implement.
-We further show that the existence of solutions to the constructed semi-definite program is guaranteed and there exists a sequence of solutions such that their strict one sub-level sets inner-approximate the interior of the maximal robust domain of attraction in measure under appropriate assumptions.
-Finally, we evaluate our semi-definite programming based method on three case studies.
+In this paper we propose a novel semi-definite programming based method to compute robust domains of attraction for state-constrained perturbed polynomial systems.
+A robust domain of attraction is a set of states such that every trajectory starting from it will approach an equilibrium while never violating a specified state constraint, regardless of the actual perturbation.
+The semi-definite program is constructed by relaxing a generalized Zubov's equation.
+The existence of solutions to the constructed semi-definite program is guaranteed and there exists a sequence of solutions such that their strict one sub-level sets inner-approximate the interior of the maximal robust domain of attraction in measure under appropriate assumptions.
+Some illustrative examples demonstrate the performance of our method.